eea/eionet.datadict/README.md

 GRANT ALL PRIVILEGES ON DataDict.* TO 'dduser'@'localhost';
 ```

-## Unit testing
+#### Unit testing

- unit test mechanism will install its own embedded  database and create the tables when you execute them.
+The unit test mechanism will install its own embedded  database and create the tables when you execute them.
 Note that the MySQL database will keep running afterwards.
 You can run individual tests with: -Dtest=DatasetImportHandlerTest
 ```sh
 $ cd $CHECKOUT_HOME
 $ mvn -Denv=unittest -Dmaven.test.skip=false test
 ```

-## Custom headers and footers configuration (OPTIONAL)
+#### Custom headers and footers configuration (OPTIONAL)
 Revise $CHECKOUT_HOME/custom/*.txt files for modifying the content of headers and footers in DD web pages texts and links.
 You will find guidelines from inside $CHECKOUT_HOME/custom/README.txt.

-## Build the DD web application
+#### Build the DD web application

 The application install package is built with maven
 ```sh
 $ cd $CHECKOUT_HOME
 $ mvn -Dmaven.test.skip=true clean install
 ```

-## Import initial Seed data
+#### Import initial Seed data

-# Create  initial database structure
+Create  initial database structure
 ```sh
 $ cd $CHECKOUT_HOME
 $ mvn liquibase:update
 ```
-# import seed data required for DD to operate
+Import seed data required for DD to operate
 ```sh
 $ mvn -Dliquibase.changeLogFile=sql/dd-seeddata.xml liquibase:update
 ```

-## Register Eionet's GlobalSign CA certificates in your JVM.
+#### Register Eionet's GlobalSign CA certificates in your JVM.
 (OPTIONAL)

 This step is required for making the EEA's Central Authentication Service (CAS) work with your DD.
 You need to register Eionet certificates in the JVM that runs the Tomcat where you deploy the DD.
 A small Java executable that does it, and a README on how to use it can be found here: https://svn.eionet.europa.eu/repositories/Reportnet/CASServer/contrib/installcert

+#### Installing
-## Place the resulting $CHECKOUT_HOME/target/datadict.war into Tomcat's webapps directory, and start Tomcat.
+Place the resulting $CHECKOUT_HOME/target/datadict.war into Tomcat's webapps directory, and start Tomcat.

 ### Additional applications for modifying DD access permissions and help texts

 Additional web applications are available for modifying user privileges and help texts in DD:
 AclAdmin tool: https://svn.eionet.europa.eu/repositories/Reportnet/acladmin/trunk
 HelpAdmin tool: https://svn.eionet.europa.eu/repositories/Reportnet/helpadmin/trunk

 Installing these applications is done by similar steps: